 Many researchers hold that intelligent systems, like humans, should be able to express and manipulate uncertain beliefs.
-Under this premise, the problem of formal reasoning becomes one of analyzing, or performing "inference" in, a statistical model.
+Under this premise, the problem of formal reasoning becomes one of analyzing or performing "inference" in a statistical model.
 How should such a model be represented?
-We can try to inform the choice between alternative model structures by studying transformations, or "reductions," between them.
+We can try to inform the choice between alternative model structures by studying transformations or "reductions" between them.
 In computer science, efficient reductions are a standard tool for measuring the difficulty and expressivity of reasoning frameworks.
-In this letter, we present a treatment of reductions that is oriented primarily toward the fields of machine learning and computational statistics.
+In this paper, we present a treatment of reductions which is oriented primarily towards the fields of machine learning and computational statistics.

 We are interested in the problem of calculating the marginal probabilities of variables in a statistical model.
-Although this problem is perhaps the most basic and common form of statistical inference or probabilistic inference, for better clarity we shall refer to it here as marginal inference (MI).
-For the purpose of MI and other statistical inference problems, statistical models are often specified using a structure called a factor graph (see section 2.3), a simple yet flexible mechanism for defining probabilistic models.
-They generalize rich procedural representations such as causal networks and acyclic directed mixed graphs, as well as physical models such as the Ising model.
-We consider only factor graphs with variables having finite domain, also called "discrete," since our notion of reduction does not accommodate infinite models.
+Although this problem is perhaps the most basic and common form of "statistical inference" or "probabilistic inference", for better clarity we shall refer to it here as "marginal inference" (MI).
+For the purpose of MI and other statistical inference problems, statistical models are often specified using a structure called a factor graph (see section 2.3).
+Factor graphs are a simple yet flexible mechanism for defining probabilistic models.
+They generalize richer procedural representations such as causal networks and acyclic directed mixed graphs, as well as physical models such as the Ising model.
+We only consider factor graphs with variables having finite domain, also called "discrete", since our notion of reduction does not accommodate infinite models.

-Sometimes results in marginal inference are formulated on restricted classes of discrete factor graphs (see section 2.2).
+Sometimes results in marginal inference are formulated on restricted classes of discrete factor graphs (section 2.2).
 These specialized factor graphs may be defined as subclasses of general factor graphs by constraining aspects of the model variables or connectivity.
-Model classes that can be defined in this way include models having only binary variables, or only pairwise factors, or whose graphical structure is topologically planar.
+Model classes which can defined in this way include: models having only binary variables, or only pairwise factors, or whose graphical structure is topologically planar.

-In this letter, we study the reduction properties of these classes of factor graph models with respect to the MI task.
-We say that MI on a particular class of discrete factor graphs can be reduced to MI on another class if a solution to the second problem can be easily used to solve the first, in a sense that is made precise in section 3.1.
+In this paper we study the reduction properties of these classes of factor graph models with respect to the MI task: we say that MI on a particular class of discrete factor graphs can be reduced to MI on another class if a solution to the second problem can be easily used to solve the first, in a sense which is made precise in section 3.1.
 Although the feasibility of solving problems such as maximum a posteriori (MAP) and Boolean satisfiability (SAT) on general inputs by reduction to analogous members of these three classes is fairly well understood, apparently the corresponding results for marginal inference are not widely known.

-We formalize a notion of reduction called simple reduction that is not only efficient but also able to express all reductions in common use in machine learning applications of inference.
+We formalize a notion of reduction called "simple reduction" which is not only efficient, but also able to express all reductions in common use in machine learning applications of inference.
 We show that all three of the above classes, and their four intersections, are able to "simply reduce" MI on general discrete factor graphs.
-Sometimes, however, this simple reduction is possible only in a circumscribed sense.
-More specifically, we show that binary pairwise factor graphs are not able to simply reduce some models containing states with zero probability.
-We also describe a more involved "spectral reduction," based on an idea from Valiant (1979b), which is continuous and polynomial time and is able to avoid this limitation.
+Sometimes, however, this simple reduction is only possible in a circumscribed sense.
+More specifically, we show that binary pairwise factor graphs are not able to simply reduce models containing states with zero probability.
+We also describe a more involved "spectral reduction", based on an idea from Valiant (1979b), which is continuous and polynomialtime, and which is able to avoid this limitation.
 We hope that our results will help to clarify the relative usefulness of existing and future algorithms defined on these model classes.